frapplecat/songbirb/README.md

 * **RESULT** - noticed that on completion of the game, after the win/lose/try again message pops up you could still access the tiles and delete letters.
 * **FIX** - in the javascript I had a line 'isGameOver = false;', changed to 'isGameOver = true;' to fix the error.

+## WORDTILES APEARING OVER GAME MESSAGE WHEN FLIPPING

+* **EXPECTED** - on completion of the game, win or lose, the game message would appear over the game board, slightly transparent so you can see the tiles underneath it.
+* **TESTING** - launched website using terminal, initially just tested the desktop view.
+* **RESULT** - noticed that on completion of the game, after the win/lose/try again message pops up the game tile briefly appeared over the message box when flipping over.
+* **FIX** - I added a Z-index to the message container to keep it above the tiles.

 <br>